aws-samples/reinvent2019-svs217/README.md

 ## re:Invent 2019 SVS217

 Welcome to the re:Invent SVS217 builder session!
-This README walks you through steps to use the AWS SAM CLI to create, package, and publish an [AWS SAM](https://aws.amazon.com/serverless/sam/) serverless application to the [AWS Serverless Application Repository](https://aws.amazon.com/serverless/serverlessrepo/) or AWS SAR.
+This README walks you through steps to use the AWS SAM CLI to create, package, and publish an [AWS SAM](https://aws.amazon.com/serverless/sam/) serverless application to the [AWS Serverless Application Repository](https://aws.amazon.com/serverless/serverlessrepo/) (AWS SAR).

 ## Prerequisites